ess-dive-community/essdive-file-level-metadata/CSV_dd/README.md

 5. Save the CSV\_dd template following the [CSV Reporting Format guidance](https://github.com/ess-dive-community/essdive-csv-structure) with the filename "dd.csv" or "\*\_dd.csv".
 Alternatively you may choose to name you data dictionary:

         a.
-With the same name as the associated data file, but include '\_dd' at the end of the file name.
+With the same name as the associated data file, but include '\_dd.csv' at the end of the file name.
         b.
 Create a unique filename for your data dictionary.
         c.
 Incorporate a wildcard into the filename if data dictionary applies to multiple data files (for example - "soil_cores_\*\_dd.csv")